bitcoin/bitcoin/CONTRIBUTING.md

 code refactoring.
 In general refactoring pull requests should not mix these three kinds of activity in order to make refactoring pull requests easy to review and uncontroversial.
-In all cases, refactoring PRs must not change the behaviour of code within the pull request (bugs must be preserved as is).
+In all cases, refactoring PRs must not change the behavior of code within the pull request (bugs must be preserved as is).

 Project maintainers aim for a quick turnaround on refactoring pull requests, so where possible keep them short, uncomplex and easy to verify.